LinaPaliakova/Powershell-Modules/README.md

 <h3> PSHTools</h3>

-This module contains 4 cmdlets for managing servers:
+This module contains  cmdlets for server management.

-1. Get-Computerdata

-2. Get-VolumeInfo

-3. Get-ServiceInfo

-4. Get-RemoteSmbShare